The Travis Walton UFO Incident; A Famous, Contentious Abduction

 Travis Walton’s UFO incident is one of the most famous cases in the annals of ufology and abduction.
 The story is also one of the more highly contentious cases in a realm that has had its fair share of attention-seekers and frauds.

 After Walton returned, he and the six coworkers who supposedly witnessed his abduction, submitted to a battery of psychiatric and polygraph tests, many of which they voluntarily subjected themselves to.
-Walton has since submitted to 16 different lie detector tests, including one on a popular Fox game show called The Moment of Truth.
+Walton himself has since taken 16 different lie detector tests, including one on a popular Fox game show called The Moment of Truth.

 After being asked a series of questions regarding his life and UFO experience, Walton was blatantly asked if he was abducted by aliens on Nov.
 5, 1975, upon which he replied a resounding, “yes!”
-After a dramatic pause, the gameshow’s effeminate android voice responded, “that answer is… false,” determining that it thought he was lying.
+After a dramatic pause, the gameshow’s effeminate android voice responded, “that answer is… false,” claiming his response was a lie.

 The game show’s polygraph methods were highly dubious and have since been called out as having almost no legitimacy.
 The goal of the show was to set up contestants to expose major life secrets, disgracing them in front of friends and family.
 This inevitably leads to a biased atmosphere with expected outcomes, so there’s no way one could look at the results of this reality T.V. show as having any objective credibility.